-The tooth, a pre-molar, was discovered on Wednesday at the
+The tooth, a pre-molar, was discovered in June

-It represented Western Europe's "oldest human fossil remains", a
+It represented Western Europe's 'oldest human fossil remains',

-The foundation said it was awaiting final results before
+Foundation.
+The foundation was awaiting final results before

 publishing its findings in a scientific journal.